Library Reference

 Crystal(latvecs, positions; types=nothing, symprec=1e-5)

 Constructs a crystal from the complete list of atom positions positions, with coordinates (between 0 and 1) in units of lattice vectors latvecs.
-Spacegroup symmetry information is automatically inferred.
+Spacegroup symmetry information is automatically inferred using the Spglib package [1].
 The optional parameter types is a list of strings, one for each atom, and can be used to break symmetry-equivalence between atoms.

 Examples